-Energy Systems Catapult created the Energy Revolution Integration Service – to provide expert guidance and support to around 25 Smart Local Energy System projects, across the UK, as part of the £100 million Innovate UK funded Prospering from the Energy Revolution programme.
+Energy Systems Catapult created the Energy Revolution Integration Service (ERIS) – to provide expert guidance and support to SLES projects across the UK.
+This is part of the £102 million Prospering from the Energy Revolution (PFER) programme under the Industrial Strategy Clean Growth Fund (ISCF), directed by UK Research & Innovation.

 Key points